Hecke correspondences for smooth moduli spaces of sheaves: The moduli space of sheaves

+We will write $\CU$ for the universal sheaf on $\CM \times S$ obtained as the disjoint union of the universal sheaves \eqref{eqn:universal} over all $c_2$; we assume that the latter are compatible with each other as $c_2$ varies, as explained in \cite[Subsection 5.9]{Univ}.
+This implies that the moduli spaces of flags of sheaves that we will introduce in the next Subsection also have universal sheaves which are contained inside each other in the obvious way. \\

-Because the universal sheaf $\CU$ is flat over $\CM$, it inherits certain properties from the stable sheaves it parametrizes, such as having homological dimension 1 (indeed, any stable sheaf of rank $r>0$ is torsion free, and any torsion free sheaf on a smooth projective surface has homological dimension 1, see Example 1.1.16 of \cite{HL}): \\
+Because the universal sheaf $\CU$ is flat over $\CM$, it inherits certain properties from the stable sheaves it parameterizes, such as having homological dimension 1.
+Indeed, any stable sheaf of rank $r>0$ is torsion free, and any torsion free sheaf on a smooth projective surface has homological dimension 1, see \cite[Example 1.1.16]{HL}.
+The fact that this also holds in families is made explicit by the following result. \\

-\begin{proposition} (\cite{Univ}) There exists a short exact sequence:
+\begin{proposition} (\cite{Univ}) There exists a short exact sequence

 with $\CW$ and $\CV$ locally free sheaves on $\CM \times S$.
-In fact, we can take:
+In fact, we can take